Eating right helps improve school success, overall health, and quality of life.

 Notification of decision is approximately 6 weeks after the intake due date.

-If you have an urgent food request for economically disadvantaged children and youth, please contact Brigette DePape by email.
+If you have an urgent food request for children and youth experiencing food insecurity, please contact the Grants Team by email.

 Note: If an application date falls on a weekend or holiday, applications will be accepted until 4:30 p.m. the next business day.